-From 6 April 2017 a Money Purchase Annual Allowance (MPAA) of £4,000 applies to all future money purchase contributions once a member has accessed any DC funds flexibly.
+From 6 April 2015 a Money Purchase Annual Allowance (MPAA) of £10,000 applies to all future money purchase contributions once a member has accessed any DC funds flexibly.
+The MPAA has been reduced to £4,000 with effect from 6 April 2017 and had remained at the same level ever since.

-The MPAA runs alongside the existing AA (currently \pounds 40,000), which will still apply for aggregated savings from both DB and DC arrangements.
+The MPAA runs alongside the existing AA (currently £40,000 in 2021/22), which will still apply for aggregated savings from both DB and DC arrangements.
 How this works will depend on whether the member has exceeded the MPAA in the tax year:

-- if a member has exceeded the MPAA in the tax year (i.e. the DC contributions made by them and on their behalf exceed £10,000): - they will be subject to the Annual Allowance charge on the excess over £10,000 on the DC contributions, and - the residual AA for the rest of their pension savings will reduce to £30,000 (plus any unused AA that has been carried forward).
-Any savings tested against the £10,000 MPAA will not be tested against the reduced £30,000 AA - if the member has not exceeded the MPAA in the tax year (the DC contributions made by them and on their behalf are no more than $\pm 10,000$), their total AA for the aggregate of DB and DC arrangements will continue to be $\pm 40,000$ (plus any unused AA carried forward)
+- if a member has exceeded the MPAA in the tax year (i.e., the DC contributions made by them and on their behalf exceed £10,000): - they will be subject to the Annual Allowance charge on the excess over £10,000 on the DC contributions, and - the residual AA for the rest of their pension savings will reduce to £30,000 (plus any unused AA that has been carried forward).
+Any savings tested against the £10,000 MPAA will not be tested against the reduced £30,000 AA - if the member has not exceeded the MPAA in the tax year (the DC contributions made by them and on their behalf are no more than £10,000), their total AA for the aggregate of DB and DC arrangements will continue to be £40,000 (plus any unused AA carried forward)